baseballyama/slides-kelte/slides.md

 - Node.js / Deno / Bun will continue to grow.
 - However, the performance of JS / TS is currently not as fast as server-side languages e.g. Rust / C / Go / Kotlin.
 - JS / TS has relatively few stable libraries due to its short history.
-- Kotlin has many stable libraries that have been built up since the Java era
+- Kotlin has many stable libraries that have been built up since the Java era.
 - Go is popular now, but it is still a young language and may risky to use, especially for startups.
+- RonR? / Python? / PHP? -> I love static typing language.

 ---